 Thousand two hundred and ninety days — This is roughly three-and-a-half years.
-This refers to the Roman-Jewish War and the Siege of Jerusalem from the spring of AD 67 to the fall of the Temple in September of 70.
-Vespasian enters the Land in spring of 67, but Jerusalem does not fall until 70.
+This refers to the Roman-Jewish War and the Siege of Jerusalem from spring of AD 67 to the destruction of the Temple in September of 70.
+Vespasian entered the Land in spring of 67, then Jerusalem fell in 70.

 Thousand three hundred and five and thirty days — This is another 45 days beyond the time of trouble.
-Those who were forewarned and survived the holocaust were Christians living in Jerusalem who had been forewarned by Daniel’s prophecy of the abomination of desolation.
+Those who survived the holocaust were Christians living in Jerusalem who had been forewarned by Daniel’s prophecy of the abomination of desolation.
 Jesus added the warning to flee the city to the hills of Judea in order to wait out the siege (Matthew 24:16; Luke 21:21).